Manthan-404/QuickTake/interaction-logic.md

 # Interaction Logic: The Generative UI Lifecycle

-QuickTake replaces the standard chatbot "loop" with a **Product-Driven Synthesis** flow.
+QuickTake replaces the standard chatbot loop with a **Unified Synthesis** flow that handles multiple entry points.

-### Phase 1: Product Recognition & Autonomous Start
+### Phase 1: Input Bifurcation
+The system identifies the input type without user prompts.
+* **If Name**: The system fetches the product profile and identifies the category.
-The interaction begins with a product name.
-The system bypasses the "How can I help you?" stage and moves straight to **Heuristic Reasoning**.
-The UI renders a "Reasoning Trace" followed by the Compressed Explanation.
+* **If Ingredients**: The system bypasses data-fetching and moves straight to **Heuristic Reasoning** on the provided text.
+Both paths lead to a "Reasoning Trace" that shows the user how the system is thinking.

-### Phase 2: Category-Based Weighting
+### Phase 2: Autonomous Weighting
-The engine weights the response based on the category of the product identified.
+The engine automatically selects the "Dominant Concern."
-* *Example:* If the product is a "Diet Soda," the engine ignores calorie count and automatically weights the "Artificial Sweetener" and "Metabolic Signaling" lens as the priority.
+* *Example:* For a "Diet Soda" or a list containing "Aspartame," the engine ignores calorie count and weights "Artificial Sweeteners" as the priority concern.

 ### Phase 3: Non-Linear UI Mutation
-Traditional logic restarts a conversation when parameters change.
-QuickTake **mutates** the existing UI.
+QuickTake **mutates** the existing UI rather than creating a new message thread.
-* If a user adds a lens (e.g., "Is this okay for kids?"), the system updates the **Tradeoff** and **Quick Take** sections within the existing UI component while maintaining the original product context in the background.
-This reduces visual clutter and keeps the focus on the evolving decision.
+* If a user changes the lens (e.g., from "General Health" to "Diabetes-Friendly"), the UI components update their values in real-time.
+The **Quick Take** and **Tradeoff** sections refresh to reflect the new priority while keeping the original product/ingredient context active in the background.